Feat-FeAR/logSpace/content/setups/hugo.md

 +++
-title = 'Hugo PowerShell'
+title = 'Hugo'
 date = 2023-11-17T23:54:39+01:00
 draft = false
 +++

 #

+__Hugo__ is a fast and easy-to-use static website generator written in __Go__ that renders a complete HTML website starting from content and templates written in __Markdown__.

-This is a concise guide on how to make a website via __Hugo__ in a Windows environment.
-To this purpose, all of the following commands must be run from `PowerShell` (tested on PowerShell 7.3.9) and not from `Windows PowerShell`, which is a different application (😱😱😱).
+This is a concise guide on how to make a website via __Hugo__ working in a pure Windows environment.
+To this purpose, all of the following commands are intended to be run from `PowerShell` (tested on _PowerShell v7.3.9_) and NOT from `Windows PowerShell`, which is a different application (😱).
+Nevertheless, most of them also apply without modification to a pure Linux/Bash environment, the only exceptions being those few overtly Win-specific commands such as `winget` (Microsoft’s official package manager for Windows) or `Set-Location` (to change drive letter).

-I recommend using __PS__ to work in a Windows environment instead of __WSL__ since with my ManjaroWSL2 I experienced malfunctions in page refresh.
+In any case, when running __Hugo__ in a Windows environment, I recommend using __PS__ as CLI instead of __WSL__, since with my _ManjaroWSL2_ the change detector for site real-time rendering didn't work well.
-Nevertheless, 90% of the following commands also apply in a Linux/Bash environment.
-Except for Winget is Microsoft’s official free and open-source package manager for Windows.
-This will install the extended edition of Hugo:

-Change detected, rebuilding site. realt time rendering

 ## Prerequisites